alichtman/gopro-chaptered-video-assembler/README.md

 So I wrote a Rust tool to reassemble them for me.

-It is easy to use, lossless (thanks to [`mp4-merge`](https://github.com/gyroflow/mp4-merge)), built with user safety in mind (will never delete your data without asking), and has integration tests.
+It is easy to use, lossless (thanks to [`mp4-merge`](https://github.com/gyroflow/mp4-merge)), built with user safety in mind (will never delete your data without asking), and has an integration test that uses real GoPro videos.

 ## How does it work?